-The percentage of pay you elect to contribute to the Plan will be applied to the following types of pay:
+The percentage of pay you elect to contribute to the Plan is applied to the following types of pay:

-- Regular salary or wages, including bonuses and any pretax dollars you use for your 401(k) contributions or to purchase benefits available under Wal-Mart Stores, Inc. Associates' Health and Welfare Plan - Overtime, paid time off (used and paid out), bereavement, jury duty and premium pay - · Most incentive plan payments - · Holiday bonuses - Special recognition awards, such as the Outstanding Performance Award - Differential wage payments you receive from Walmart while you are on a qualified military leave.
-This means that the contribution you have in effect when you go on the leave will continue to be applied to your differential wage payments while you are on the leave unless you change your election, and - Effective February 1, 2018, transition pay designated as relating to a WARN Act event.
+- Regular salary or wages, including bonuses and any pretax dollars you use for your pretax contributions or to purchase benefits available under the Walmart Inc. Associates' Health and Welfare Plan - Overtime, paid time off (used and paid out), bereavement, jury duty, and premium pay - · Most incentive plan payments - Holiday bonuses - Special recognition awards, such as the Outstanding Performance Award - Differential wage payments you receive from Walmart while you are on a qualified military leave.
+This means that the contribution you have in effect when you go on the leave will continue to be applied to your differential wage payments while you are on the leave unless you change your election, and - Transition pay designated as relating to a WARN Act event.